 12) Does the program offer financial assistance to students?

 NTI does not offer financial assistance or financial aid, however, on our website you can find information about a wide variety of funding options that you may be eligible for.
-NTI is a pay as you go school, meaning that you only pay for the courses that you register for; i.e. if you only take one class at a time, you only pay for one class at a time.
+NTI is a pay as you go school, meaning that you only pay for the courses that you register for; i.e. if you only take one course at a time, you only pay for one course at a time.
 We also offer payment plans that allow you to split your tuition up into four payments throughout your 10-week term.

 13) Does this program satisfy the requirements for your specific state laws?
 Is the school in good standing with state and local laws?